Nexushunter/second-brain/README.md

 # Getting Started

+> [!tip]
+> Skim through entire readme first before doing anything else so you know what all it covers 🍻

 ## Step 1: Download Obsidian

 head to [obsidian.md](https://obsidian.md/) and click the download button.
 Then install and open the app.